 Do you ever have an idea pop in your head, and you have no idea how it got there?
-Like, ummm that was kind of random!
+Like, um that was kind of random!

-I kept seeing a lot of the stacked wood fireplaces and thought, hmmmm let’s do a farmhouse fireplace ornament with stacked wood cause ….well it’s me!
+I kept seeing a lot of the stacked wood fireplaces and thought, hmm logs from sticks.

 I then needed to make a farmhouse fireplace and turned to popsicle sticks.

 Since the popsicle sticks are smooth, and that doesn’t equal farmhouse, I roughed them up a bit with a screwdriver…..true story!